adamdoylesnowflake/coco-hol/lab_instructions.md

 1. In Snowsight, click **Data** in the left nav → **Marketplace**
 2. Search for: `Snowflake Public Data (Free)`
 3. Click the listing and click **Get**
-4. When prompted for a database name, leave the default: `GOVERNMENT__ESSENTIALS`
+4. When prompted for a database name, leave the default: `PUBLIC_DATA`
 5. Accept the terms and click **Get Data**

 > The dataset is free and contains public IRS Form 990 data — annual financial returns filed by every US nonprofit organization.